Samuel Nelson

 Samuel Nelson (November 10, 1792 – December 13, 1873) was an American attorney and appointed as judge of New York State courts.
 He was appointed as a Justice of the Supreme Court of the United States, serving from 1845 to 1872.
 He concurred on the 1857 Dred Scott decision, although for reasons different from Chief Justice Taney's.

 Early life

-Nelson was born in Hebron, New York on November 10, 1792, the son of Scotch-Irish immigrants John Rodgers Nelson and his wife Jean McArthur.
+Nelson was born in Hebron, New York, on November 10, 1792, the son of Scotch-Irish immigrants John Rodgers Nelson and his wife Jean McArthur.
 Nelson's family was upper middle class, with a prosperous family farm.
 Nelson was educated in the public schools of Hebron, with an additional three years in private schooling for college preparation.
 He entered Middlebury College in Vermont.

+His initial intention was to pursue a career as a minister.
 Upon graduation in 1813, Nelson decided on a legal career.
 He read law as an apprentice at the firm of John Savage and David Woods in Salem, New York.
 Two years later, Savage and Woods dissolved their practice.
 Nelson moved to Madison County to enter into partnership with Woods.
 Nelson received his license to practice law in 1817, and entered private practice in Cortland.
 He developed a very successful practice, specializing in real estate and commercial law.